 - 1. Read this manual thoroughly before attempting to install the adapter in your system. - 2.
 When calling for technical assistance, please have your user manual and current adapter settings.
 If possible, please have the adapter installed in a computer ready to run diagnostics. - 3.
-Sealevel Systems maintains a Home page on the Internet.
+Sealevel Systems maintains a Home Page on the internet.
 Our home page address is www.sealevel.com.
-The latest software updates, and newest manuals are available via our FTP site that can be accessed from our home page. - 4.
-Sealevel Systems maintains a forum on CompuServe providing utilities and new product information.
-This forum is accessed by typing 'GO Sealevel' at the command prompt. - 5.
+The latest software updates, and newest manuals are available via our ftp site that can accessed from our home page. - 4.
 Technical support is available Monday to Friday from 8:00 a.m. to 5:00 p.m.
 Eastern time.
 Technical support can be reached at (864) 843-4343.